johanthoren/luminary/README.md

 - A new day starts at the sunset.
 - The week starts on the evening of what is commonly known as Saturday.
 - The Sabbath falls on the last day of the 7 day week.
 - For locations outside of Israel, the new year and the new month will fall on the same Gregorian date as they did in Israel.
   For example, if the next month will start on the eve of March 3rd in Israel, the same will be true for locations where the sunset will come before the lunar conjunction.
   This is so that everyone will keep the feast days together which would be impossible if one would not base the new year and the new month on the one in Israel.
 - For locations where the sun would not rise or set on a particular date, the latitude is incrementally adjusted toward 65.7/-65.7 until a nearby latitude is found where the sun did rise, making sure that there is always a sunset to start the new day.
   This is how I imagine keeping the day count if moving to such a location.
   It's not perfect and I'm open to suggestions.
   For days when there is a sunset at the actual coordinates, that sunset will be used.
 - The location used to calculate the timing of the new year and the new month is the Temple Mount in Jerusalem.
 - The feast of First Fruits falls on the day following the weekly Sabbath during the Feast of Unleavened Bread.
 - On leap years Purim falls on Adar I following the Karaite convention.

+## Applications using luminary

+- [bibcal](https://github.com/johanthoren/bibcal) is a command line application available for Windows, MacOS, and Linux.
+- [bibcal.org](https://www.bibcal.org) is a website which will automatically calculate the current biblical time based on your IP (or provided coordinates).

 ## Usage

 [![Clojars
 Project](https://img.shields.io/clojars/v/xyz.thoren/luminary.svg)](https://clojars.org/xyz.thoren/luminary)

 Note that Luminary is still in active development and things are changing with every release.
 Consider it unstable until a 1.0.0 release has been tagged.

 Require: